luan11/muo-whatsapp/README.md

 ### Environment

-To use, you'll need to include the Muow assets into your project.
-The assets are:

-- images:
-  - `whatsapp-icon-muow.svg`
-  - `send-muow.svg`
-  - `close-muow.svg`
-- audio:
-  - `notification.mp3`

-Then you have included the assets, now include JavaScript and CSS (optional, but recommended) files into your HTML.
+To use, you'll need to include the Muow JavaScript and CSS (optional, but recommended) files into your HTML.

 **Remember:**